comput3ai/c3-docker-images/README.md

 - 🏃 Medium container: 9-18 minutes
 - 🐘 Large container: 25-50 minutes
 - 🌟 All container: 35-70 minutes
-- 💻 Coding container: 12-36 minutes
+- 💻 Coder container: 12-36 minutes
+- 🎨 ComfyUI container: 15-30 minutes

 ⚠️ If your connection is slower, build times will increase proportionally.
 Be patient - these models are worth the wait! ⚠️